 Base your decision on finding a shoe that fits your needs and is your price range.
-In all my years of buying running shoes, I can say the sweet spot ranges from $70 to $150.
+We think the sweet spot ranges from $70 to $150.

 Fit and feel matter more than shoe gender.
 Sure, men’s and women’s feet typically have some anatomical differences, and brands account for this with variations in shoe design.